kubernetes101/kubecon2022/README.md

   # query our application's endpoint (this is expected to fail)
   http localhost:30080/healthz

+  # A service is an abstract way to expose an application running on a set of Pods as a network service.

+  # Today we will be using a NodePort to expose the service on the node's ip static port.

+  # ClusterIP exposes on a cluster internal IP.
+Service only reachable within the cluster

+  # LoadBalancer: exposes the service externally using a cloud provider's load balancer.

   # apply our service yaml
   kubectl apply -f 03-service.yaml